 Benjamin J. Young is a historian of art and photography who writes about contemporary art, the history of photography, and the politics of images.

 He currently teaches in the department of History of Art, Fashion Institute of Technology, State University of New York (FIT–SUNY).
 He also regularly teaches in the School of Art and Design History and Theory, Parsons School of Design, The New School.
-He has previously taught at Eugene Lang College, The New School; the School of Visual Art; and the University of California, Berkeley.
+He has previously taught at New York University (NYU); Eugene Lang College, The New School; the School of Visual Art; and the University of California, Berkeley.
 He is an advisor to the Curatorial Program of the Whitney Museum of American Art Independent Study Program.

 He is turning his dissertation, “Sympathetic Materialism: Allan Sekula’s Photo-Works, 1971–2000” (University of California, Berkeley), into a book.
 In addition to Sekula, he has written texts on artists such as David Antin, Eleanor Antin, John Baldessari, Harun Farocki, Fred Lonidier, Martha Rosler, and Carrie Mae Weems, among others.
 He is currently working on a project on the politics of photography in Israel and Palestine.